oscar-system/oscar-website/meetings/2021-09/program.md

 computing infrastructures.
 We will present an overview on the recent advances in exact linear algebra algorithmic and implementation techniques, and highlight the few key ideas that have proven successful in their design.
-After considering the choice of the low level computer arithmetic, we will illutsrate how algorithmic reductions designed for theoretical complexity improvements become also relevant for efficiency in practice.
-Laslty, we will give a special care to the design and implementation of parallel exact linear algebra routines, trying to emphasize the similarities and distinctness with parallel numerical linear algebra.
+After considering the choice of the low level computer arithmetic, we will illustrate how algorithmic reductions designed for theoretical complexity improvements become also relevant for efficiency in practice.
+Lastly, we will give a special care to the design and implementation of parallel exact linear algebra routines, trying to emphasize the similarities and distinctness with parallel numerical linear algebra.
 We aim to provide the working computer algebraist with a set of best practices for the use or the design of exact linear algebra software.